Home » Water Quality » Tap Water » Is Florida Tap Water Safe to Drink?

 Hexavalent chromium, also known as chromium 6 or VI, is another heavy metal found in the tap water all across Florida.
 It leaks into the water through soil as a result of phosphate mining and improper industrial waste practices.

-The EPA doesn’t specifically regulate this particular chromium compound, but there have been many recent studies that connect it to damage to the respiratory tract, various types of cancers, and reproductive issues in males, no matter its levels.
+The EPA doesn’t specifically regulate this particular chromium compound, but there have been many recent studies that connects it to damage to the respiratory tract, various types of cancers, and reproductive issues in males, no matter its levels.

 Radioactive Contaminants